-is a bestselling psychological, philosophical and a very personal account of modern relationship that may ring familiar in most of the readers’ internal narratives.
+On Love is a bestselling psychological, philosophical and a very personal account of modern relationship that may ring familiar in most of the readers’ internal narratives.
 I love it!
-Gladly, I did not have as complicated relationship with the smooth pace of the book as the author ascribes to love.

 With an almost microscopic analytic view Alain de Botton weaves with a surgical precision a typical evolution of a love story towards one of the conclusions that “love taught the analytic mind a certain humility”.

-Yet, there is much more, the book On Love is a rare marriage of a writing talent enhanced by the author’s scientific savvy.
-In such, it recalls the narrative style of another popular author and sociology fan Malcolm Gladwell and the theme is coupled with science also the recently published Anatomy of Love by Helen Fisher, PhD. [soon to be reviewed at lamuseblue].
+More, On Love is a rare marriage of a writing talent enhanced by the author’s scientific savvy.
+In such, the book recalls the narrative style of another popular author and social psychology fan Malcolm Gladwell.
+The emotional theme is coupled with science as in Anatomy of Love by Helen Fisher, PhD, but less stern and more inclusive of the data in a smooth-flowing prose.

 The fatal wounds of some arguments are dashed when “delays in explanations give grievances a weight that they would lack if the matter is addressed as soon as it has arisen.”
 Yes, we do this, perhaps unconsciously.

-Why we suffer from the “Fear of Happiness” aka anhedonia?
+Why do we suffer from the “Fear of Happiness” aka anhedonia?

 As much as this is a novel, impressive factual resources are pinned in the text.
-The concept of equal sharing in Marxism enters his love story, so does the dilemma of a person in a certain relationship that must be faced: the incompatibility of an immature love with liberalism.
+The concept of equal sharing in Marxism enters his love story, so does the dilemma of a person in a certain relationship: the incompatibility of an immature love with liberalism.

 Love is as much about: